Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Introduction and Main Results

 We recall from \cite{HWZ3.5} that a polyfold $Z$ is a metrizable space equipped with with an equivalence class of polyfold structures.
 A polyfold structure $[X,\beta]$ consists of an ep-groupoid $X$ which one could consider as a generalization of an \'etale proper Lie groupoid whose object and morphism sets have M-polyfold structures instead of manifold structures, and whose structure maps are sc-smooth maps.
 Moreover, $\beta:\abs{X}\to Z$ is a homeomorphism between the orbit space of $X$ and the topological space $Z$.
 The relevant concepts here are recalled in Section \ref{sc-smoothness} below.

 Our strategy to obtain the GW-invariants is as follows.
 We first construct the ambient space $Z$ of stable curves, from noded Riemann surfaces to the symplectic manifold, which are not required to be pseudoholomorphic.
-The space $Z$ has a natural paracompact topology and we construct an equivalence class of natural polyfold structures $[X,\beta]$ on $Z$.
-The second step constructs a so called strong bundle $p:W\to Z$ which will be equipped with an sc-smooth strong polyfold structure.
+The space $Z$ has a natural paracompact {Hausdorff} topology and we construct an equivalence class of natural polyfold structures $[X,\beta]$ on $Z$.
+The second step constructs a so called strong bundle $p:W\to Z$ which will be equipped with an sc-smooth strong polyfold bundle structure.
 In the third step we shall show that the Cauchy-Riemann operator $\ov{\partial}_J$ defines an sc-smooth section of the bundle $p$ which is a particular case of SFT.
 We shall prove that $\ov{\partial}_J$ is an sc-smooth proper Fredholm section of the bundle $p:W\to Z$.
 The solution sets of the section $\ov{\partial}_J$ are the Gromov compactified moduli spaces which, as usual, are badly behaving sets.
-However, the three ingredients already established at this point allow to apply immediately the abstract Fredholm perturbation theory from \cite{HWZ3,HWZ3.5}.
-After the generic perturbation the solution sets of the perturbed Fredholm problem become smooth objects, namely smooth branched sub-orbifolds, so that the branched integration theory from \cite{HWZ7} allows to integrate the sc-differential forms over the perturbed solution sets to obtain the GW-invariants in the form of integrals.
+However, the three ingredients already established at this point immediately allows one to apply the abstract Fredholm perturbation theory from \cite{HWZ3,HWZ3.5}. {After a generic perturbation, the solution sets of the perturbed Fredholm problem become smooth objects, namely compact, weighted, smooth branched sub-orbifolds.
+They also have a natural orientation, so that the branched integration theory from \cite{HWZ7} allows one to integrate the sc-differential forms over the perturbed solution sets to obtain the GW-invariants in the form of integrals.}

-Our main concern in the following is the construction of the polyfold structures which allow to deal with noded objects in a smooth way.
+Our main concern in the following is the construction of the polyfold structures which allows one to deal with noded objects in a smooth way.
 For this purpose we describe, in particular, the normal forms for families of noded Riemann surfaces in the Deligne-Mumford theory used in our constructions.
 We also include some related technical results needed for the SFT in \cite{HWZ5}.